pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 - Toss 32 TM27s in TLP1
 - Flash map
 - Toss 1 TM27 in TLP1
+- Swap Old Amber in brightness with Master Ball x[]8 in warping
 - Swap Awakenings back with the HM04, now in rival name
 - Flash WA4 in options then throw a preoptions Master Ball